VladKetris/Test-automation-framework-task/docs/workflow.md

 - Prefer **API Steps** for setup/teardown when possible (faster and more reliable than UI)

 **Authentication Preconditions**
-- For tests requiring authentication, use `WikipediaAuthSteps.authenticateUser(username, password)`
+- For tests requiring authentication, use `WikipediaAuthSteps.authenticateUser(getWikipediaCredentials())`
 - Read credentials at test level using `getWikipediaCredentials()` from `@utils/secrets`
-- Pass credentials as parameters to Steps (never read secrets inside Steps)
+- Pass credentials as object to Steps (never read secrets inside Steps)
-- Example: `await wikipediaAuthSteps.authenticateUser(username, password);`
+- Example: `await wikipediaAuthSteps.authenticateUser(getWikipediaCredentials());`

 **Assertions (URL)**
 - 🔴 **Never assert URLs** in tests/steps/page objects.
 Use page-level UI signals (heading/content/title) instead.